AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-41887-->

-*  Notification messages are now displayed correctly when {{ site.data.var.ee }} has a subpath configured in its base URL.
+*  Notification messages are now displayed correctly when Adobe Commerce has a subpath configured in its base URL.

 <!--- MC-42469-->